Luxury Vinyl Tile Or Sheet Vinyl: Which One Is Right For You?July 12, 2021

 Which One Is Right for You?

 If you’re able to budget for it, then choosing luxury vinyl tile or planks is worth the investment.
 In this guide to luxury vinyl tile, we’ve learned that not only does it look more realistic, but it also will last longer thanks to its thicker materials and durability.
 However, if you need the most cost-effective flooring, then sheet vinyl will work, especially in areas where there isn’t as much foot traffic or that will benefit from a seamless construction.
 MSI offers a wide range of luxury vinyl flooring styles, colors, and sizes to suit your design aesthetic and application needs.
-To get started on your next project, check out where to buy LVT.
+To get started on your next project, check out where to buy Luxury Vinyl flooring.